-There are four streams of services to support councils along a pathway (streams 1 – 3 available to selected LGAs, stream 4 available to all LGAs), from considering their energy use, to developing business cases for upgrades, to the implementation of practical actions to save and generate energy.
-Any current initiatives and actions already underway in participating councils will be recognised, and councils will be invited to access the appropriate stream for them.
+There are four streams in the Local Government Energy Saver Program to support councils to improve their energy efficiency, from considering energy use, to developing business cases for upgrades, to the implementation of practical actions to save and generate energy.

 Initial engagement and consultations commenced in July 2017 to determine the most suitable entry point for participating councils.